obriencj/koji-smoky-dingo/docs/commands/list-component-builds.rst

    --imports             Limit to imported builds --no-imports          Invert the imports checking

- Working from tagged builds:
+ Components of tagged builds:
-   --tag TAG             Filter using the builds in this tag --inherit             Follow inheritance
+   --tag TAG             Look for components of builds in this tag --inherit             Follow inheritance
    --latest              Limit to latest builds

- Sorting of output builds:
+ Sorting of builds:
    --nvr-sort            Sort output by NVR in ascending order --id-sort             Sort output by Build ID in ascending order

-Given a list of NVRs, output only those which match a set of filtering parameters.

-The NVR list can also come from the contents of a tag.
+This command identifies the builds used to produce another build.

 References
 ----------

-* :py:obj:`kojismokydingo.builds.BuildFilter`
-* :py:obj:`kojismokydingo.cli.builds.FilterBuilds`
+* :py:obj:`kojismokydingo.cli.builds.ListComponents`
-* :py:func:`kojismokydingo.cli.builds.cli_filter_builds`
+* :py:func:`kojismokydingo.cli.builds.cli_list_components`